Your cart is currently empty!

 Extinguishing fears, returning to flexibility

 Our children are bound by rules and rituals.
-While these are frustrating for us, they have a function for our child: they provide short-term protection from surges in anxiety or disgust.
-It makes sense that a human being clings to momentary safety, even though overall this makes life fearful, rigid, rule-bound, and small.
+While these are frustrating for us, they make sense to our child: they provide short-term protection from surges in anxiety or disgust.
+We’re all drawn to short-term relief, even though long-term this makes life fearful, rigid, rule-bound, and small.
 In this chapter I’ll propose ways for us, as parents, to help our children become free so that they can enjoy a rich, expansive life.

-In contrast, when I talk of ‘exposure therapy’ I’ll be referring to well-researched methods used by specialised professionals.
+In contrast, when I talk of ‘exposure therapy’ I’ll refer to well-researched methods used by specialised professionals, whom I’ll call ‘exposure therapists’.
+Their methods require your child’s willingness to engage.
+Therapy is not something that can be done to them.

 [Jumping to another section of the chapter…]